Legal Sports Betting States: Where to Bet November 2024

 STATES WITH SPORTS BETTING IN RETAIL ONLY

-Online sports betting may not be available yet in these states, but there are other options when it comes to betting on your favorite sports or teams.
-Read our full coverage of all available sports betting options in your home state!
+Online betting sites may not be available yet in these states, but there are other options when it comes to betting on your favorite sports or teams-- and those options are usually at an in-person casino.
+Read our full coverage of all available legalized sports betting options in your home state!

 STATES DISCUSSING LEGAL SPORTS BETTING

-Most of theses states are still in the first stages of considering legal sports betting.
+Most of theses states are still in the first stages of considering legal online sports betting.

 STATES WITH NO MEANINGFUL SPORTS BETTING LEGISLATION